monome/docs/grid/studies/pd/index.md

 Now when you turn on the clock, you'll see the playhead moving along the bottom row.

 ### 3.3 Triggers

 *See grid-studies-3-3.pd for this step.*

 As the playhead moves we will read the contents of the corresponding column and trigger events based on which toggles are turned on.

 We do this by scanning through our table, looking at every 16th value, driven by the play position.
-The `pd triggers` sub patch shows how to read data out of the table we created in `pd toggles`.
+The `pd triggers` sub-patch shows how to read data out of the table we created in `pd toggles`.

 ![](images/grid-studies-3-3-1.png)

-Using the uzi object we read the state of the toggle for each subsequent row, by multiplying the uzi output by 16 (to jump through the array by rows), and adding the current play position to point at the correct column of data.
-Note that we subtract one from uzi's right outlet as the grid is indexed from zero, whereas uzi starts counting from one.
-If the discovered value is 1 we send out the row value to indicate an "event" has occured.
+Using the `[uzi]` object we read the state of the toggle for each subsequent row, by multiplying the `[uzi]` output by 16 (to jump through the array by rows), and adding the current play position to point at the correct column of data.
+Note that we subtract one from `[uzi]`'s right outlet as the grid is indexed from zero, whereas uzi starts counting from one.
+If the discovered value is 1 we send out the row value to indicate an "event" has occurred.

 To indicate these "events" we will light up the corresponding x position in the second to last row:

 	/monome/grid/led/set $1 6 $2

 Similarly to the play position display, we need to clear the row between refreshes.